Hardwicke's rat snake: Subspecies

 Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Platyceps.

 Habitat

 P. ventromaculatus inhabits mainly stony hillsides, open or cultivated land, and sometimes congested urban areas.
 It has been recorded in Pokaran district in the Thar Desert also.

 Habits

 P. ventromaculatus is a fast active snake, which gives rise to one of its common names, glossy-bellied racer.
 It is normally seen in open country.
 When alarmed, it quickly retreats into cover.
 It hibernates in winter.
 It has been known to live as long as five years.

 Diet

-P. ventromaculatus largely preys upon lizards.
+P. ventromaculatus largely preys upon geckos and other lizards.

 Reproduction

 P. ventromaculatus is oviparous.
 Gravid females have been obtained in early summer.
 About 9 eggs are laid.
 They hatch around September.
 The young snakes are 30–33 cm long.